NuFast-Earth: Efficient Atmospheric, Solar, and Supernova Neutrino Propagation Through the Earth: Speed, Precision, and Recommendations

 Beyond the recommendations for the approximations, we again reiterate the most important recommendation, regardless of the choices made above.
-When looping over parameters, we strongly encourage that $\theta_{23}$, $\delta$, and the production height be in the innermost loops, if they are varied in a given calculation.
+When looping over parameters, we strongly encourage that $\theta_{23}$, $\delta$, the production height, and the density in the Sun, be in the innermost loops, if they are varied in a given calculation.
 This will lead to dramatic speed ups as nearly all of the calculations can be reused.
-The speed ups are the most dramatic for the most complicated Earth models as changing those parameters only require recomputing steps at the very beginning and/or the very end of the trajectory, but none of the interior steps.
+The speed ups are the most dramatic for the most complicated Earth models as changing those parameters only require recomputing steps at the very beginning and/or the very end of the trajectory, but none of the interior steps and thus do not depend on the number of Earth layers.
+Even if this is not possible, e.g.~in a Markov chain approach, some steps in the fast directions will still be fast, as will the integrals over the production height (atmospheric) or production region (solar).

+We note that the atmosphere is extremely well approximated as vacuum, an approximation which provides considerable speed up as any integral over production height becomes essentially free.
+Locating the detector at the correct detector depth is important as this can shift the probability $>1\%$, especially for horizontal trajectories.

+Finally, we comment on energy versus zenith angles.
+Since the eigenvalues and eigenvectors must be recomputed for each layer and each energy, a large number of energies requires many computations of the eigenvalues and eigenvectors.
+If a comparable overall precision can be achieved via interpolation with a shift to more zenith angles and fewer energies in the array, then this can save computational time as described in Fig.~\ref{fig:E vs cosz speed}.